 - Given that you know about the advantages of on-line advertising and AdWords,

 - Let’s take a closer look at where one can advertise.

 - About Google’s advertising networks with AdWords, your advertisements can show on one or both of Google’s advertising.

 - Networks: the Google Search Network along with the Google Display Network.

 - The campaign kind you choose determines which of those networks your advertisements will appear on.

-The Search Network includes Google Search, other Google sites like maps and searching, and hundreds of non-Google search partner web sites (like AOL) that show AdWords advertisements matched to search results page.
+The Search Network includes Google Search, other Google sites like maps and searching, and hundreds of non-Google search partner web sites (like AOL) that show AdWords advertisements matched to the search results page.

 The Search Network can assist advertisers do the following:

 • Show their text advertisements next to Google search results page